 Just like formates, aqueous acetate solutions are non-flammable, non-toxic, less corrosive and more efficient electronics coolants than calcium chloride solution.
 Even with higher price than calcium chloride, alkali metal acetates have found many high-tech applications in recent years.

-The following acetates are under development and will be available soon.
+The following acetates will be available soon.

 - Potassium acetate (catalyst, airport runway liquid deicer, lavatory antifreeze, RV antifreeze, fire suppressant agent, electronics coolant, etc.)